 The sequential test (flood risk) is for the Local Planning Authority to undertake, in conjunction with the Environment Agency, if appropriate.
 The Environment Agency has been consulted and made it clear that they are content for the LPA to consider the aspects of the sequential test.
-The EA advise the LPA, in accordance with para 101 of NPPF, to refuse planning permission if there are other reasonably available sites.
+The EA advise the LPA, in accordance with para 158 of NPPF, not to permit the application if there are other reasonably available sites.
 Officers have excluded sites in locations out of town sites on the periphery of Malton and Norton, which are Greenfield sites, because of the significant retail component of the scheme.
 It is considered that these would be unsustainable locations with poor accessibility, for modes of transport other than a car, and be wholly inconsistent with the objectives of the retail sequential test and the Development Plan.
 Approaching the flood risk sequential test in this way, is also considered to be consistent with the sustainability objectives of NPPF.